 Findings from the studies of Semke (1984) and Zamel (1985) gave L2 writing teachers considerable insights about the need to be more concerned with content than with surface forms by recognizing the communicative aspect of writing.
 However, the finding regarding the effect of feedback improvements in surface level grammar usage in composing must be interpreted cautiously.
-In the study by Semke (1984), for example, a 10- week experimental period may not have been observe the effects of feedback students' long enough to on interlanguage.
+In the study by Semke (1984), for example, a 10- week experimental period may not have been long enough to observe the effects of feedback on students' interlanguage.